michaelbarbieri/nextech-challenge/README.md

 To run in development mode:

 1. Run **ng serve** from the ClientApp/ directory.
 Do not use -o (discard any browser windows that open).
-2. Run the Web API from a .NET Core debugger (e.g. VS Code + F5)
+2. Run the Web API from a .NET Core debugger (e.g. VS Code)
 3. Point a browser to the root path of the running Web API (e.g. http://localhost:5000)

 To run in release mode: